lelylan/simple-oauth2/API.md

 ## Grants
 ### new AuthorizationCode(options)
-This submodule provides supports for the OAuth2 [Authorization Code Grant](http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-4.1) to support applications asking for user's resources without handling the user credentials.
+This submodule provides supports for the OAuth2 [Authorization Code](https://oauth.net/2/grant-types/authorization-code/) grant type

 #### .authorizeURL([authorizeOptions]) => String
 Creates the authorization URL from the *client configuration* and the *authorize options*.
 The following are supported authorize options: